We Help You Hold Nursing Homes Accountable For Abuse And Neglect

 Unusual bruising may be a sign of neglect or abuse.
 Unexplained scratches, bruises, dislocations or broken bones are certainly signs of nursing home neglect.
-If your elder loved one seems more disoriented than usual or is tired or sleeping all the time due to medication overdose, these could be cause for alarm.
+If your elder loved one seems more disoriented than usual or is tired, or sleeping all the time due to medication overdose, it could be cause for alarm.

 If the nursing home suddenly does not want you to see your senior relative, that is another clear sign of nursing home abuse.
 Be sure to take pictures of the injuries you see and write down or record any other unusual things you notice when you visit your loved one.
 Your attorney will be able to use that as potential evidence when you file your case.